Responsibility for the burning of Smyrna: Winston Churchill

+Oran Raber

+Oran Raber, an assistant professor of botany at the University of Wisconsin, was visiting Smyrna as a tourist when the fire broke out.
+According to his statement, hundreds of Armenians had gathered in the Armenian church in their search for protection, but they still held on to their guns and ammunition.
+When they refused to surrender and come out, the Turks threw a bomb at the church, thereby setting it on fire and blowing up the ammunition of the Armenians.
+As such, instead of attempting to extinguish the fire, the Turks aided and directed it by petrol.

-American eyewitnesses
+Other American eyewitnesses

 One of the witnesses in Marjorie Housepian Dobkin's account was the American industrial engineer Mark Prentiss, a foreign trade specialist in Smyrna, who was also acting as a freelance correspondent for the New York Times.
 He was an eyewitness to many of the events which occurred in Smyrna.
 He was initially quoted in The New York Times as putting the blame on the Turkish military.
 Prentiss arrived in Smyrna 8 September 1922, one day before the Turkish Army marched into Smyrna.
 He was a special representative of the Near East Relief (an American charity organization whose purpose was to watch over and protect Armenians during the war).
 He arrived on the destroyer USS Lawrence, under the command of Captain Wolleson.
 His superior was Rear Admiral Mark Lambert Bristol, U.S. High Commissioner to the Ottoman Empire from 1919 to 1927, present in Constantinople.
 Bristol was intent on securing economic concessions for the United States from Turkey and made a concerted effort to prevent any news report to appear to show any favor to the Armenians or Greeks.
 He once remarked that "I hate the Greeks.
 I hate the Armenians and I hate the Jews.
 The Turks are fine fellows."

 The former American vice-consul to Persia was so incensed by Bristol's efforts to stifle news coming out of Smyrna, that he took out an op-ed in New York Times to write, "The United States cannot afford to have its fair name besmirched and befouled by allowing such a man to speak for the American soul and conscience."